ibm-cloud-docs/account/eu_hipaa_supported.md

 4. Select **Accept**, and click **Submit**.

-  After you enable the HIPAA Supported setting, you can use the HIPAA Enabled tag to search the catalog for offerings that are HIPAA enabled.
+  After you enable the setting, you can use the HIPAA Enabled tag to search the catalog for offerings that are HIPAA enabled.

-## Filtering EU Supported services
-{: #filter-eu-supported-services}

-You can filter your search for platform services with the supported plans in the {{site.data.keyword.Bluemix_notm}} catalog.
-To do so, complete the following steps:

-1. Go to the [{{site.data.keyword.Bluemix_notm}} catalog](https://{DomainName}/catalog/){: external}.
-1. Select **EU supported**.

-All plans, except Lite plans, for the following categories of {{site.data.keyword.Bluemix_notm}} infrastructure services are hosted in Europe and available as EU supported:

-* Compute
-* Storage
-* Network
-* Containers